Boundedness of Journ\'{e} operators with matrix weights: Dyadic strong Christ--Goldberg maximal function

 Let $\cD$ be any dyadic grid in $\R^n$.
 Let $1<p<\infty$, and let $W$ be a $d\times d$-matrix valued weight on $\R^n$.
 Consider the \emph{(dyadic) Christ--Goldberg maximal function} corresponding to the weight $W$ (and the exponent $p$)

 Consider also the \emph{(dyadic) modified Christ--Goldberg maximal function}

 where the reducing operators for $W$ correspond to the exponent $p$.
 Both of these operators were defined by Christ and Goldberg for $p=2$ in \cite{Michael Christ and Goldberg}, and by Goldberg for general $1<p<\infty$ in \cite{goldberg}.
-Christ--Goldberg \cite{Michael Christ and Goldberg} (for $p=2$) and Goldberg (for general $1<p<\infty$) proved that if $[W]\ci{A_p,\cD}<\infty$, then
+In these two works it is proved that if $[W]\ci{A_p,\cD}<\infty$, then